Is Your Cat Lethargic? Some Common Causes And Natural Remedies

 Accompanying side effects

 If your cat has other unusual behaviors and side effects along with lethargy, that's when you should be concerned.
+Importantly, cats will not make it obvious to you that they are hurting, so you’ll need to watch them closely.
 Here are some common cat lethargy side effects and what they could mean.

 - Drooling - While it's common for some dogs to drool, it's an immediate concern when cats do it.
 Cats usually drool when they're in pain.
-It's often related to a dental problem, such as stomatitis or gum disease.
+It’s often related to a dental problem, such as stomatitis (sores in the mouth) or gum disease.

 - Weak - On top of low energy, your cat could also experience severe weakness.
 Weak cats might have trouble supporting their body or moving as usual.
 Kidney disease, diabetes, and heart disease are all common health problems associated with weakness in felines.